 The Role of the Court Clerk:

-Understanding the exemption claim process is essential for judgment creditors, as it empowers them to protect their interests and navigate the legal complexities of wage garnishment while adhering to established procedures.
+Understanding the exemption claim process is essential for judgment creditors, as it empowers them to protect their interests, navigate the legal complexities of wage garnishment, and adhere to established procedures.
 Completing an exemption form accurately and quickly protects exempt assets or income sources.

 The wage garnishment order is a pivotal element in the judgment collection process.
-This section elucidates the steps in acquiring this order, the court's role, and the implications for the judgment creditor and debtor.
+This section elucidates the steps involved in obtaining this order, the court’s role, and the implications for the judgment creditor and the debtor.

 Process of Obtaining a Wage Garnishment Order: